matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 acts as through it is enclosed in a synchronized block, synchronized on itself
 - A class loader is a part of JVM.
 Technically namespaces are unique per class loader.
 Usually there is just 1 class loader per program
-- In Java Threading support, thread mostly communicate with each other via shared objects or shared member variables with the same object.
+- In Java Threading support, thread mostly communicate with each other via shared objects or shared member variables with the same object:
-    - Thread interference : different thread access the same data
+    - Thread interference: different thread access the same data
-    - Memory Consistency Errors : A thread sees a state inconsistent value of a variable
+    - Memory Consistency Errors: A thread sees a state inconsistent value of a variable
-    - Thread Contention : Thread get in each other's way, and slow down-or sometimes even have to be killed in Java
+    - Thread Contention: Thread get in each other's way, and slow down-or sometimes even have to be killed in Java
-- Thread interference and memory consistency errors
+- Thread interference and memory consistency errors:
-    - If two thread access the same variable, it's possible for them to get in each other's way That's because Java might switch execution from one thread to another even midway through a simple, seemingly atomic instruction.
+    - If two thread access the same variable, it's possible for them to get in each other's way That's because Java might switch execution from one thread to another even midway through a simple, seemingly atomic instruction
-    - For example two threads incrementing the same variable could simply lose one of the two increments.
+    - For example two threads incrementing the same variable could simply lose one of the two increments
     - Restricting access to an object or a variable-akin to locking the variable so only thread can access at a time is a powerful concept used widely in computer science especially in databases
-    - Locking variables correctly can eliminate thread interference and memory consistency error
+    - Locking variables correctly can eliminate thread interference and memory consistency error:
         - But it slows down performance and can lead to thread contention issues (starvation, livelock, deadlock)

 ### What is the best way to subclass Singleton?

 - Singleton classes should never be subclassed or extended
-- Every object in Java has a lock associated with it
+- Every object in Java has a lock associated with it:
     - This lock is called the intrinsic lock or monitor
     - This lock is usually always open, any number of threads can access the object simultaneously
     - It is possible to specify that a thread can only execute a section of code once it has acquired the lock on source object